Acronyms Beginning With F

 FIDO

 A passwordless authentication standard that uses public key cryptography to enhance security and user convenience.
-During registration with an online service, the user’s device generates a cryptographic key pair, keeping the private key and registering the public key with the service.
-These keys, known as passkeys, are unique to each service and resistant to phishing.
-Authentication with FIDO involves the…
+During registration with an online service, the user’s device generates a cryptographic key pair, keeping the private key and registering the public key with the…

 -